denisnarush/career/README.md

  - Date 21/09/2020: recived feedback from English interview.
  - Start working on "self-presentation".
  - Date 30/09/2020: "self-presentation" complete & submited.
+ - Date 09/10/2020: Technical interview was skipped.
+One person was sick.